ReidsGuides.com

 The guidebook years

-After a stint in the editorial offices of the Frommer's guidebooks, he decided to see what life was like on the other side of the desk.
+After a stint in the editorial offices of the Frommer's guidebooks, Reid decided to see what life was like on the other side of the desk.
 His first gig as a freelance writer: Frommer's first regional guide, Tuscany & Umbria.
 He spent the next decade exploring, learning, taking notes, and reporting it all in his guidebooks and articles.

 Beyond guidebooks

-has appeared in the Chicago Daily Herald, St. Petersburg Times, and the Tampa Bay Times.
-He is a
+Reid's weekly adventure column, "The Intrepid Traveler," has appeared in the Chicago Daily Herald, St. Petersburg Times, and the Tampa Bay Times.

 The story of ReidsGuides.com

-award-winning ReidsGuides.com trip-planning site (and its offspring sites NoFrillsAir.com and BeyondHotels.net) has been recommended by CNN, USA Today, Smart Money, The Washington Post, MSNBC.com, Frommers.com, Fodors.com, Men's Health, Away.com, and National Geographic Traveler, and has been proclaimed "Among the best" by Arthur Frommer.
+Reid Bramblett's award-winning ReidsGuides.com trip-planning site (and its offspring sites NoFrillsAir.com and BeyondHotels.net) has been recommended by CNN, USA Today, Smart Money, The Washington Post, MSNBC.com, Frommers.com, Fodors.com, Men's Health, Away.com, and National Geographic Traveler, and has been proclaimed "Among the best" by Arthur Frommer.

 However, Reid didn't start this site to promote himself and his writing.
 (Well, not just that anyway.)
 It grew from a single page posted to his personal Web space—purely for his own benefit—listing the links to which he referred constantly while researching and updating his guidebooks.